-- c.
-Number of complaints which resulted in a finding that sexual harassment occurred; - No complaints were received. - d.
+c.
+Number of complaints which resulted in a finding that sexual harassment occurred;

+d.
 Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e.
 Amount of time it took to resolve each complaint.